DasNaCl/csc/popl/revs/rebuttal.md

 ### What will change

-- Emphasize the role of classes and why the compositionality framework is general enough.
+- Emphasise the role of classes and why the compositionality framework is general enough.
 - Undermine the relevance of the combined monitor and make it clearer how, why, and where it is needed.
 - Incomporate an example where a second secure compilation pass introduces violations to the property the first pass secured against.